Wangen im Allgäu: Main sights

-Despite several major fires in 1539, 1793, and 1858, the old part of the town remains a juxtaposition of architectural elements ranging from those of the early middle ages to those of the late baroque era.
+Despite major fires in 1539, 1793, and 1858, the old part of the town remains a juxtaposition of architectural elements ranging from those of the Early Middle Ages to those of the late Baroque era.

 The Oberstadtkirche St. Martin ("St Martin's Upper City Church") is one of Wangen's oldest buildings.
 The church was already present in the 9th century; it was renovated numerous times in the following years.
 It contains both Romanesque and Gothic architecture.

 The Ravensburg Gate is the city's prime landmark.
 It was first mentioned in 1472, but was probably changed to its current appearance in 1608.
 The building is decorated with Renaissance-era artwork.
 Similarly aged relics of the old city include the Lindau Gate and the Pfaffenturm tower.

 The local history museum, Heimatmuseum in der Eselmühle, was opened in 1974 in a former mill acquired by the city in 1969.
 The museum displays the original mechanisms of the mill in addition to a collections from various spans of the city's history.